Shared Journey Your Path to Fertility A Guide to Getting Pregnant

 What is Frozen Embryo Transfer?

-FET is a relatively new type of fertility treatment.
-Introduced in the 1980s, this procedure takes embryos that have been frozen for a period of time and replaces them in your uterus after they have been thawed.
+FET is a type of fertility treatment that was introduced in the 1980s.
+This procedure takes embryos that have been frozen for a period of time and replaces them in your uterus after they have been thawed.
 FET is a relatively non-invasive procedure, which is why many couples choose to have it performed.
 It can be successfully performed on women who are experiencing either natural or controlled menstrual cycles.

 Why Choose Frozen Embryo Transfer?